RamiroHR/multilingual-global-events-app/README.md

 #### Usage

 1. Copy `events.template.ts` to `events.ts`
-2. Add your mock data to `events.ts` following the example
+2. Add your mock data to `events.ts` following the example structure
 3. After creating the user mock data, change the importing in `events.ts` to: `import { mockUsers } from "@/mocks/users";`
 4. Use the mock data in your development environment.
 Importing it in your page.tsx as:
    ```bash